intelligent-machine-learning/dlrover/README.md

 For detail, we can see [experiments](docs/tech_report/fault_tolerance_exps.md) of fault-tolerance and elasticity.

-#### Fault Tolerance and Flash Checkpoint to Reduce Downtime of PyTorch Training.
+#### Fault Tolerance and Flash Checkpoint to Reduce Downtime of PyTorch Training

 In addition to fault tolerance, DLRover provides the flash checkpoint to save/load checkpoint in seconds.
 With flash checkpoint, the training can